10 Restaurant Service Snafus to Avoid

 Mistakes are inevitable and common in busy restaurants.
 It is how mistakes are approached and solved that determines repeat business.
 Common sense and the golden rule goes a long way in effectively solving issues that arise with guests: treat others as you'd like to be treated.
 Be responsive and always extend the same courtesy you'd expect were the roles reversed.

-Roger Beaudoin is the Owner at Restaurant Rockstars, an online server training program to help restaurants maximize your profits.
-To learn more about the Sales & Training techniques he used to ring over a $1 million in just 4 months at his seasonal restaurant visit the site.
+Roger Beaudoin is the owner of Restaurant Rockstars, which specializes in profit maximizing systems for restaurants.
+His flagship product SALES STARS is an online server training program proven to increase sales and elevate guest service.
+To learn more about the sales & training techniques Roger used to ring over a $1 million in just 4 months at his seasonal restaurant visit the site.